 Everything from social security numbers and IDs to credit cards and passwords are easily accessible to anyone with an Internet connection.
 These stolen credentials even have the potential to cause detrimental and costly damage to businesses who aren’t aware their information is for sale.

 Unfortunately, businesses with protections in place are at risk of having sensitive user information stolen on the dark web.
 One of the more common ways credentials are stolen from a business are through social engineering schemes, such as phishing, where users are tricked into giving away their passwords to fraudulent sites pretending to be legitimate ones.
 Additionally, many people recycle their passwords from their private accounts to their work accounts.
 If any of the sites they use are hacked, it could expose their passwords, putting your company at risk.

-Don’t let your business fall victim to insidious criminals on the dark web this holiday season.
-Contact Complete Network today to protect your business from the dark web.
+Don’t let your business fall victim to insidious criminals on the dark web.
+Contact Complete Network at 1 877 877 1840 or [email protected] to protect your business from the dark web.

 We know that the first step toward better IT support is to research your options.
 We’ve put this guide together to aid you in that process.

 It’s designed to give you an overview of our organization, so that you have the key information you need to evaluate our service fit.

 Download it for free by filling out the form here.